prisonerjohn/sensing-machines/docs/_posts/2019-09-30-assignment-2.md

 * Email your package ZIP to [ez377@nyu.edu](mailto:ez377@nyu.edu).

 * Come to class with a working project on a working computer, and be prepared to talk and answer questions about it.
 Time allowing, some of you will demo your projects to the class!

+* **OPTIONAL** In true ITP fashion, you can make a blog post about your project.
+If you do, please send me the link!